wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 0.8.0 =
+* Did better variable checking on the sorting functions, as warning could show up depending on the server configuration.
+* Fixed an issue with the checkbox selector in the attendee list not working in Wordpress 2.9.2
+* Added an export button to the attendee list.
+When clicking this button the list will export in the same sorting order as the list
+* Added the ability to associate attendees on import
+* Added in checking when importing so names that already exist don't get imported
+* Fixed a warning when session variables were not created on the front-end greeting page

 = 0.7.0 =
 * Fixed a bug reported by Andrew Moore where when adding a new attendee and an option to hiding an answer the answer would still be visible